-- Paint the bottom of the tray and the outer sides in white using a foam paint brush in white
+Paint the bottom of the tray and the outer sides in white using a foam paint brush.

-- Then paint the inside of the tray that co-ordinates with your fabric.
+Next paint the inside of the tray that co-ordinates with your fabric.

 HOW TO DECORATE A TRAY WITH PAINTED DESIGNS

-I chose to pick out a couple of designs seen in my fabric piece to decorate the tray, such as, the curved cupcake icing edges and large and tiny dots.
+I chose to pick out a couple of designs that are seen in my fabric piece to decorate the tray, such as, the curved cupcake icing edges and large and tiny dots.

 You can trace designs on the outer sides by using a stencil, making your own, or using a household object to trace around.

-To mimic the icing curves, I traced half of a circle from a stencil, and to make the dots I used the end of a pencil for the large dots and an artist brush for the tiny dots.
+To make the dots I used the end of a pencil for the large dots and an artist brush for the tiny dots.
 You can also used a dotting tool.